Preserving the memory of glaciers for future generations

 Theme(s)

-Duration2018 – 2025
+Duration2018 – 2027

 Partners

-• Ice Memory
+• Ice Memory Foundation

 Project funding

-Discover the project (video in French):
+Discover the Ice Memory project in video:

 Fondation Didier et Martine Primat - Vivre ensemble de manière responsable et durable